-European Voluntary Service is intended for young adults between 18 and 30 years of age from the Europe and nearby areas.
-EVS volunteer periods are organized within the Erasmus+ program.
+European Solidarity Corps Volunteering is intended for young adults between 18 and 30 years of age from the Europe and nearby areas.
 Most of the program costs are covered by the European Union.
 However, either the host family or the voluntary work place is to offer the volunteer food and accommodation.

 Most of the volunteers arrive in August or September.
 If you would like to receive a volunteer during autumn, it is best to apply in the beginning of the year.
 However, we do receive more volunteers throughout the year, so it is possible to apply also later.
 Interested?
 Contact us for further information and an application form!